 Editor’s note: Seattle Sportsnet welcomes Peter Whitmore to the writing staff.
 Peter is a lifelong Seattle sports fan who adds years of passion to these pages.
 A journalism major in college, Peter’s talent and storytelling ability raise the bar for this website, and will provide an increase in exceptional content on a regular basis.
 Take a glance at Peter’s first piece and be sure to follow him on Twitter @MarinerMagic.

 Ichiro is a New York Yankee.
 That sentence seems impossible.
 But here we are.
 As real as it undeniably is, it will always feel unreal.
 Ichiro, Seattle Mariners right fielder and intergalactic sports icon, is gone.

 Here is a piece of his legacy, as this fan tells it:

 So when I called her yesterday afternoon, in the middle of her day, to tell her Ichiro had been traded to the Yankees, she cried.
 She really did, I’m not messing around.
 Later, at home, she said simply, “I’m not ready for this,” and wept.
 This was her first baseball heartbreak.
 I can’t say I reacted the same way.
-I felt shocked and weird and kind of sick.
-I love Ichiro, too, but he was not even my favorite current Mariner.
+I felt shocked and unsettled and a little ill.
+I loved Ichiro, too, but other Mariners have occupied bigger spaces in my sports-loving heart.
 I felt awful because I knew how bad she felt.
 I knew that pain.
-Chambers, Griffey, Payton, Allen.
+Chambers and Junior and G.P. and Ray.
 And all the others in between.
-Every time it happens, you get a little more hardened to it.
-You get calluses.
+Every time it happens, you are more hardened to it.
+You build calluses.
 We live in a sporting world with very few happy endings.
 And this was not the happy ending my wife had envisioned for herself and Ichiro.